YOU ARE NEAR

 He has also released five solo CDs through his publisher Oregon Catholic Press.

-In 2006, he wrote the component of a major catechetical program for teachers on the Spiritual Exercises of Ignatius and the use of music in prayer.
-He continues to compose new music, write about spirituality and travels extensively giving concerts and workshops on music and spirituality.
+In 2006, he wrote the component of a major catechetical program for teachers on the Spiritual Exercises of Ignatius and music in prayer.
+He continues to compose new music, write about spirituality, and travels extensively, giving concerts and workshops on music and spirituality.

 In addition to his Jesuit formation, he holds two master's degrees from The Jesuit School of Theology at Berkeley.
 He later studied music with the other members of the St. Louis Jesuits under the direction of Kevin Waters at Seattle University.